AtriSukul1508/Comsys-Hackathon/README.md

 ### Problem Statement

-This is a face recognition task where the goal is Assign each face image to a correct person identity from a known set of individuals.
+This is a face recognition task where the goal is to assign each face image to a correct person identity from a known set of individuals.

 ---